mkinach/cheatsheets/python-cheatsheet.md

     def set_name(self, input_name):
         print('inside the setter')
         self.hidden_name = input_name
-    # ...and finally define the getter and setter as properies of the 'name' attribute
+    # ...and finally define the getter and setter as properties of the 'name' attribute
-    # first argument to 'property' is the getter, second is the setter
+    # (first argument to 'property' is the getter, second is the setter)
     name = property(get_name, set_name)

 # now whenever you refer to the 'name' of any 'Duck' object, it calls the getter